-Coordinated Assessment tries to solve these problems.
-Under coordinated assessment, the system sets standards for who receives which services and the path to services is clear and highly coordinated.
+Coordinated entry tries to solve these problems.
+Under coordinated entry, the system sets standards for who receives which services and the path to services is clear and highly coordinated.

-Coordinated assessment systems can be defined by four steps: Access, assessment, prioritization, and referral.
+Coordinated entry systems can be defined by four steps: access, assessment, prioritization, and referral.
 The requirements of each step are below.

-1. Access

-- Defined access points into the homeless system - Access points cover the whole CoC - There is assertive outreach and advertising to underserved groups - Access points connect people to emergency services (shelter, DV, other)
+- 1. Access - Defined access points into the homeless system - Access points cover the whole CoC - Assertive outreach and advertising to underserved groups - Access points connect people to emergency services (shelter, DV, other)

-2. Assessment

-- The community uses a standardized assessment tool to help assess clients' needs for homeless resources.
-The NC BoS CoC uses the VI-SPDAT. - The community cannot screen people out from being considered for homeless services.

-3. Prioritization

-- The community establishes clear, transparent criteria to prioritize people for homeless services, based on the assessment tool. - Prioritization criteria should be based on need. - Prioritization criteria must not include barriers to housing and must be nondiscriminatory. - Only permanent housing resources are prioritized, emergency resources should be available to everyone who needs them if possible.
+- 2. Assessment - The community uses a standardized assessment tool to help assess clients' needs for homeless resources.
+The NC BoS CoC uses the VI-SPDAT. - The community cannot screen people out from being considered for homeless services. - 3.
+Prioritization - The community establishes clear, transparent criteria to prioritize people for homeless services, based on the assessment tool. - Prioritization criteria should be based on need. - Prioritization criteria must not include barriers to housing and must be nondiscriminatory. - Only permanent housing resources are prioritized, emergency resources should be available to everyone who needs them, if possible. - 4.
+Referral - The community establishes a uniform, coordinated referral process to all services. - All CoC- and ESG- funded permanent housing MUST take referrals only through the region's coordinated entry prioritization list. - Programs have low barriers to receiving services.

-4. Referral

-- The community establishes a uniform, coordinated referral process to all services. - All CoC- and ESG- funded permanent housing MUST take referrals only through coordinated assessment. - Programs have low barriers to receiving services.

-The NC BoS CoC Coordinated Assessment process
+The NC BoS CoC Coordinated Entry process

-Each Regional Committee operates its own system, under the policies and procedures set out by the NC BoS CoC's Coordinated Assessment Written Standards.
+Each Regional Committee operates its own system, under the policies and procedures set out by the NC BoS CoC's Coordinated Entry Written Standards.
 All regional systems follow a similar model: